fachwerk-dev/create-fachwerk/slides/slides.md

 <div class="p-4 md:p-12">

-## Image layouts
+## Background images

+#### Partial background

-Here's how to create a responsive layout with an image:
+Here's how to create a responsive layout with an image background:

 ```
 ---